-C13.Application fee

-✓ If your institution has waived its application fee for the Fall 2022 admission cycle please select no.

-Does your institution have an application fee?

-D

-Yes

-D

-No

-Amount of application fee:

-Can it be waived for applicants with financial need?
-Yes No

-If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:

-□ Same Fee

-Z Free

-□ Reduced

-Can on-line application fee be waived for applicants with financial need?
-Yes No

-C14.
-Application closing date

-Does your institution have an application closing date?
-Yes No

-Month Day

-Application closing date (fall)

-Priority Date 8 🔽 1 🔽

-C15.
-Are first-time, first-year students accepted for terms other than the fall? 🗹 Yes 🗆 No

-Manth

-C16.Notification to applicants of admission decision sent (fill in one only)

-Month Day

-On a rolling basis beginning (date):

-By (date):
+C13.
+Application fee ✓ If your institution has waived its application fee fo select no. or the Fall 2025 admission cycle please D oes your institution have an application fee?
+Yes No A mount of application fee: Click or tap here to enter text C an it be waived for applicants with financial need?
+Y Yes □ No • u have an application fee and an on-line application apply on-line: option, please indicate policy for students ☐ Same Fee ☑ Free ☐ Reduced Can on-line application fee be waived for applicants with financial need?
+Yes No C14.
+Application closing date D oes your institution have an application closing date? ☐ Yes ☐ No Application Closing Date Date Application closing date (fall) Priority Date 8/1 C15.
+Are first-time, first-year students accepted for terms s other than the fall?
+Yes No C16.
+Notification to applicants of admission decision s sent (fill in one only) ☐ On a rolling basis beginning (date): Click or tap her ☐ By (date): Click or tap here to enter text. re to enter text.

-✓ Other: Sent upon completion
+$\boxtimes$ Other: Decision letter is sent upon completion of application.

 C17.
-Reply policy for admitted applicants (fill in one only)

-Month Day

-☐ Must reply by (date): ✓ No set date

-Must reply by May 1 st or within Other: weel

-Month Day

-Deadline for housing deposit:

-Amount of housing deposit: \$200.00

-Refundable if student does not enroll?

-Yes, in full

-Yes, in part

-No

-C18.
-Deferred admission: Does your institution allow students to postpone enrollment after admission?

-⊠ Yes □ No If yes, maximum period of postponement: 1 Year
+Reply policy for admitted applicants (fill in one only) ☐ Must reply by (date): Click or tap here to enter text.☒ No set date ☐ Must reply by May 1 st or within Click or tap here to enter text. weeks if notified thereafter ☐ Other: Click or tap here to enter text.
+Deadline for housing deposit (MMDD): 6/1 Amount of housing deposit: \$200.00 Refundable if student does not enroll? ⊠ Yes, in full ☐ Yes, in part □ No C18.
+Deferred admission: Does your institution allow students to postpone enrollment after admission? ⊠ Yes □ No If yes, maximum period of postponement: Click or tap here to enter text.
 C19.
-Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year students one year or more before high school graduation?
+Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year students one year or more before high school graduation. ☐ Yes ☑ No C20.

-🗆 Yes 🗹 No

-C20.
 Common Application: Question removed from CDS.
 (Initiated during 2006-2007 cycle)